 Tackle This Easy Fall Home Maintenance Checklist Over a Couple of Weekends

-Tackle these chores during half-time or on lazy Sunday afternoons.
+Tackle these chores during half-time or on a couple of lazy Sunday afternoons.
 You’ll be glad you did when the snow falls and the wind howls come January.

 If you have a yard, give yourself an excess of time to take care of these necessary tasks; there’s plenty to do.